 Figure 4.
 MHL based cancer non-invasive biomarker identification.

 Genomic fragments were selected for which are of high-MHL in cancer solid tissues and non/low-MHL in WB and the MHL status for these fragments in normal plasma, cancer plasma were investigated.
 (A).
-Colon cancer (B).
+Colorectal cancer (B).
 Lung cancer.
 Cancer DNA fragment would be released to cancer plasma and caused increased MHL.

 Figure 5.
 Methylation Haplotype Load in Cancer Diagnosis and Tumor-of-Origin Deconvolution.

 (A).
-Schematic diagram to show tissue specific MHL signature were existed in normal tissue, solid tissue and tumor plasma while they are clean in normal plasma and whole blood sample in colon cancer and lung cancer.
+Schematic diagram to show tissue specific MHL signature were existed in normal tissue, solid tissue and tumor plasma while they are clean in normal plasma and whole blood sample in colorectal cancer and lung cancer.
 (B, C) Random forest prediction model for tumor-of-origin prediction based on tissue specific MHL regions.
 WGBS and RRBS dataset with balanced samples for each tissue were collected to train the prediction model and our lab RRBS dataset were used to validate the prediction performance.

 Supplementary Figure Legends: